huggingface/transformers/docs/source/en/model_doc/vitpose.md

 ## Usage Tips

+- To enable MoE(Mixture or Expert) function in backbone, user have to give appropriate input indices into the backbone model.
+  However, it is not used in default parameters.
-The current model utilizes a 2-step inference pipeline.
+- The current model utilizes a 2-step inference pipeline.
 The first step involves placing a bounding box around the region corresponding to the person.
   After that, the second step uses ViTPose to predict the keypoints.

 ```py
 >>> import torch